-- 5.1 Prior to commencement of a procurement exercise, an assessment of the - the responsible purchasing requirements, and - likely estimated value of the contract must be made by the relevant director, head of service or other nominated lead officer.
+- 5.1 Prior to commencement of a procurement exercise, an assessment of the - the responsible purchasing requirements, and - estimated value of the contract must be made by the relevant director, Head of Service or other nominated lead officer.
 For procurements in thresholds 3 and 4 an explanation of how the estimated value has been calculated must be provided.
 If external assistance is required to calculate the estimate, this must not be provided by potential contractors for that procurement.

-5.2 The assessment of the responsible purchasing requirements shall be undertaken using the matrices attached to these CPRs at appendices 1 - 2 as appropriate (for goods or works/services).guidance provided in the 'Short Guide'.
+- 5.2 The assessment of the responsible purchasing requirements shall be undertaken using the guidance provided in the 'Short Guide'.
 The assessment will enable decisions to be taken, and the completed matrices shall be retained together with a full record of decisions made and the reasons.
-The matrices shall be used to identify the most appropriate product at the outset, or to aid the selection of the short-listed contractors at the invitation to tender and/or tender assessment stages.
+The matrices shall be used to identify the most appropriate product at the outset, or to aid the selection of the short-listed contractors at the invitation to tender and/or tender assessment stages. - 5.3 The CPRs, including the financial thresholds to which reference is made throughout these CPRs, will be reviewed bi-annually.
+The financial thresholds for the aggregate value of the contract are currently as follows: